 Frequency and quantity

-A single use may disappear faster than regular or intensive use.
+A single use can disappear faster than regular or intensive use.
 Cannabis is the clearest example.

 Metabolism